kanidm/kanidm/book/src/integrations/ldap.md

 ### TLS

 StartTLS is not supported due to security risks.
 LDAPS is the only secure method of communicating to any LDAP server.
-Kanidm, when configured with certificates, will use them for LDAPS (and will not listen on a plaintext LDAP port).
+Kanidm will use it's certificates for both HTTPS and LDAPS.

 ### Writes